Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Emilia-Romagna

 Bologna is a city in central Italy, the administrative center of the province of Bologna, as well as the region of Emilia-Romagna.
 The oldest university center in Europe.
-It is considered one of the first cities in Italy in terms of living standards, both because of its highly developed industrial traditions and its location at the intersection of important transport routes.
-In the Middle Ages, there were about 180 towers in Bologna, which gave the city a special look.
-They were built by wealthy families, among whom there was a competition: whoever builds a tower above the others is worthy of the highest honor.
+It is considered one of the first cities in Italy in terms of living standards due to both its highly developed industrial traditions and its location at the intersection of important transport routes.
+In the Middle Ages, Bologna had about 180 towers, which gave the city a special appearance.
+They were built by rich families, among whom there was a competition: whoever erects the tower higher than others is worthy of the highest honor.
 Now there are about 12 towers left.

 6